Anne Marsh (artist)

 Anne Marsh is an Australian feminist art theorist.
-As of 2022 she is professorial research fellow at the Victorian College of the Arts.
+As of 2022 she is a professorial research fellow at the Victorian College of the Arts.

 Career

-Originally trained as a sculptor in the 1970s, Marsh first was involved with sculpture performances often identified with the emerging feminist art movement in Australia, was a member of the Women's Art Movement, and was amongst the group of women artists who contributed to Lip magazine.
+Originally trained as a sculptor in the 1970s, Marsh first was involved with sculpture performances, often identifying with the emerging feminist art movement in Australia.
+She was a member of the Women's Art Movement, and was amongst the group of women artists who contributed to Lip magazine.
 She was art critic for the Herald-Sun 1994–97.